DVOŘÁK & RACHMANINOV

 Conductor NIKOLAI ALEXEEV

-The cellist of the concert ‘Dvořák and Rachmaninov’ will be revealed at the end of June – the spot is saved for the winner of the Tchaikovsky Competition.
-The cellist will perform Dvořák’s Cello Concerto, a piece that belongs to the core repertoire for the cello.
+The cellist of the concert ‘Dvořák and Rachmaninov’ will be Anastasia Kobekina, the Bronze medal winner at the XVI International Tchaikovsky Competition in St. Petersburg (2019).
+She will perform Dvořák’s Cello Concerto, a piece that belongs to the core repertoire for the cello.

 The Tchaikovsky Competition, held in Moscow every four years since 1958, is one of the most prestigious international competitions in the world.
 The four-year-cycle was interrupted with the 14th and 15th competition: in 2011, it took place in two cities – not only in Moscow, but also in St. Petersburg, and in 2015, the competition marked the 175th anniversary of Tchaikovsky’s birth.

-Many of the winners of the Tchaikovsky Competition have also soloed with ENSO, including the first cellist winner Natalia Shakhovskaya (came first in 1962), who has performed with ENSO twice, David Geringas (1970), who has also performed with ENSO on several occasions, and Narek Hakhnazaryan (2011), who participated in the US Tour of ENSO in 2013.
+Many of the winners of the Tchaikovsky Competition have also performed with ENSO, including the first cellist winner Natalia Shakhovskaya (came first in 1962), who has performed with ENSO twice, David Geringas (1970), who has also performed with ENSO on several occasions, and Narek Hakhnazaryan (2011), who participated in the U.S. Tour of ENSO in 2013.